Book a Free Consultation

 Community service leave

-This provision essentially allows an employee to take time off work for helping out the community.
-This community work does not necessarily need to be political.
+This provision allows employees to take time off work to engage in community service, which does not need to be political in nature.

 06